 When considering new lighting for her kitchen, Melissa searched for schoolhouse lighting that she could easily customize.

 “I wanted customizable options in brass,” she notes.
 “I was specifically looking for brass.”
 Melissa found her heart’s desire in our Schoolhouse Lighting Collection.
-The Elementary Schoolhouse Cord Hung Light features a classic opaque globe and can be customized with seven different options.
+The Primary Schoolhouse Pendant Light features a classic opaque globe and can be customized with seven different options.

 “I liked the old school look of the fixtures and that they are made to order here in America,” Melissa explains.
 She chose to customize her new pendants with small globes, a Raw Brass finish, and standard black cording.
 She also selected a single painted black band on the globes along with brass hex covers and brass ceiling canopies.

 “I loved the option for the painted stripes, and that you could choose one, two, or three stripes” she adds.
 “I thought the one bold stripe was a modern twist.”
 One pendant hangs over the kitchen sink while the other highlights a small bar area.

 “They give off a really nice light and I love that they are unique,” Melissa says.
 “I get a lot of compliments on them!”

 Photos courtesy of Melissa Maria and Architectural Digest